Originally published on March 17, 2013

 Female front bust

 Front bust height is one of the most important vertical measurements in women’s pattern making.
-Along with bust width, it helps determine how much the bust projects forward from the torso.
+Along with bust width, it helps determine the forward contour of the upper torso.
 A correct measurement of the front bust height is essential for shaping darts and adapting patterns to different body types.

 The difference between the back bust and the front bust height defines what we call vertical bust development.
 While this difference is typically just 1 cm in the male body, it can vary significantly in women, depending on the bust volume and shape.
 This difference reflects the forward projection of the bust and should be considered when designing any women’s garment.